shipyard-run/shipyard-website/docs/resources/container.md

 title: Container
 ---

-Container allows you to run Docker containers
+The Container resource allows you to run Docker containers.

 ## Minimal Example